dimagi/commcare-hq/corehq/apps/userreports/README.md

 Field          | Description
 ---------------| -----------------------------------------------
 x_axis_column  | This will be the x-axis on the chart. y_axis_columns | These are the columns to use for the secondary axis.
-These will be the slices of the bar (or individual bars in "grouped" format)
+These will be the slices of the bar (or individual bars in "grouped" format).

 Here's a sample spec: